Blueberry Cheesecake Bars

 - Add the sugar, salt, vanilla and cornstarch, and mix until combined.

 - Add the eggs, one at a time, mixing well after each addition, until smooth.

 - Add 1.5 tablespoons of the cheesecake filling to the cooled blueberry sauce and mix together.
 (This will stop the blueberries in the sauce from sinking.)Pour the rest of the cheesecake filling on top of the cooled biscuit base and smooth it out evenly.

 - Gently spoon the blueberry sauce on top of the cheesecake filling and using a skewer or toothpick, swirl it around to create a pattern.

 - Baking: Place the cake onto the middle shelf of the oven and bake for 30-35 minutes until the middle of the cake is still slightly jiggly when the tray is shaken.Turn off the oven and allow the cheesecake bars to cool to room temperature with the oven door ajar.

-- Once cooled to room temperature, transfer the cheesecake bars to the fridge for a couple of hours to set.
+- Once cooled to room temperature, transfer the cheesecake bars to the fridge for an hour or 2 two to set.

 - Serve as they are or with whipped cream.

 - Line your baking tray with parchment or baking paper, it will be easier to remove when baked.

 - To avoid cracking – ensure all the ingredients are at room temperature before you start.
 Secondly, avoid mixing the cream cheese filling too much, otherwise it will become to airated.
 Lastly, bake at a low temperature and once baked, switch the oven off and leave it in there for an hour or so to cool down slowly.